 Doctors love tramadol (Ultram, Ultracet) because it is perceived as safer than narcotics like hydrocodone (Lortab, Norco, Vicodin, etc.) or oxycodone (Oxycontin, Percocet, etc).
 In case you had not noticed, opioids have been getting a lot of bad press for their addictive potential.
 As a result, many prescribers are turning to tramadol to ease patients’ pain.
 We fear that most are unaware of the withdrawal reaction that can occur when people try to stop tramadol suddenly.

 There is a sanitized term for this extremely disorienting condition: “discontinuation syndrome.”
 It does not begin to describe what some people go through when trying to stop tramadol.
-At last count there are over 300 comments about this problem with this article.
+At last count there are over 600 comments about this problem associated with this article.
 Some are truly hair raising.
 To read them all, click on the box at the bottom of this page labeled “Older Comments.”
 But first, the question that started this thread: